osoc-es/onett-paper/content/demonstration.md

 2. Mapping translation: It takes the general GTFS YARRRML mapping that represents  the full specification and generates a new mapping corresponding to the input data.
 3. Knowledge Graph Generation: It runs the SDM-RDFizer engine to transform the raw data to RDF.

-These steps are a black box for the transport authorities that want to obtain the knowledge graph from their GTFS feeds.
-Using the web application the user only has to upload the compressed feed or provide a URL and automatically ONETT generates the corresponding knowledge graph.
-With this approach, we provide a useful tool to generate National Access Point complaint data from a de-facto standard and very popular data format in a systematic manner.

 <figure id="onett-workflow">